On the size of subsets of $\mathbb{F}_q^n$ avoiding solutions to linear systems with repeated columns: Introduction

 Given sets $S_1,\ldots,S_l \subseteq \F_q^n$, we define the \emph{affinely independent restricted sum set} (or \emph{AIR-sumset}) as follows:

-Further, if \mytag{} is linear system which is not necessarily balanced, then we say that a solution $(x_1,\ldots,x_k) \in (\F_q^n)^k$ is \emph{linearly generic} if every linear equation (over $\F_q$) satisfied by $(x_1,\ldots,x_k)$ is a linear combination of the equations in \mytag{}.
-By comparison, the solutions which we call \emph{generic} throughout this paper (see \myautoref{def:non-degenerate}{itm:sol:generic}) only satisfy this property for \emph{balanced} linear equations (so by `generic' we will always mean `affinely generic').
+Further, if \mytag{} is linear system which is not necessarily balanced, then we say that a solution $(\myvec{x_1},\ldots,\myvec{x_k}) \in (\F_q^n)^k$ is \emph{linearly generic} if every linear equation (over $\F_q$) satisfied by $(\myvec{x_1},\ldots,\myvec{x_k})$ is a linear combination of the equations in \mytag{}.
+By comparison, the solutions which we call \emph{generic} throughout this paper (see \mycref{def:non-degenerate}{itm:sol:generic}) only satisfy this property for \emph{balanced} linear equations (so by `generic' we will always mean `affinely generic').

-\begin{AlphCorollary} Let $\F_q$ be a finite field, let \mytag{} be a (not necessarily balanced) linear system over $\F_q$, and let $b_1,\ldots,b_l \in \F_q \setminus \{0\}$ with $b_1 + \cdots + b_l = 0$.
-Then there are constants $\beta,\gamma \geq 1$ with $\gamma < q$ such that, for every subset $S \subseteq \F_q^n$ of size at least $\beta \cdot \gamma^n$, the set \smash{$(b_1\cdot S \AIRplus \cdots \AIRplus b_l\cdot S) \cup \{0\}$} contains a linearly generic solution of \mytag{}. \end{AlphCorollary}
+\begin{AlphCorollary} Let $\F_q$ be a finite field, let \mytag{} be a \textup(not necessarily balanced\textup) linear system over $\F_q$, and let $c_1,\ldots,c_l \in \F_q \setminus \{0\}$ with $c_1 + \cdots + c_l = 0$.
+Then there are constants $\beta,\gamma \geq 1$ with $\gamma < q$ such that, for every subset $S \subseteq \F_q^n$ of size at least $\beta \cdot \gamma^n$, the set \smash{$(c_1\cdot S \AIRplus \cdots \AIRplus c_l\cdot S) \cup \{0\}$} contains a linearly generic solution of \mytag{}. \end{AlphCorollary}

-Note that \autoref{cor:intro:application-general} does not impose any restriction on the linear system \mytag{}; that is, the coefficient matrix $A \in \F_q^{m \times k}$ can be arbitrary.
-This is a significant difference with our main results and Sauermann's result (\autoref{thm:intro:Sauermann-invertible} above), which only work for very specific classes of linear systems.
+Note that \cref{cor:intro:application-general} does not impose any restriction on the linear system \mytag{}; that is, the coefficient matrix $A \in \F_q^{m \times k}$ can be arbitrary.
+This is a significant difference with our main results and Sauermann's result (\cref{thm:intro:Sauermann-invertible} above), which only work for very specific classes of linear systems.

-In \autoref{cor:intro:application-general}, we only need to append $0$ to the AIR-sumset when one of the single-variable equations $x_j = 0$ ($j \in [k]$) can be written as a linear combination of the equations in \mytag{}.
-If this is not the case, then a linearly generic solution $(x_1,\ldots,x_k)$ will satisfy $x_j \neq 0$ for all $j \in [k]$, so it is not necessary to append $0$.
+In \cref{cor:intro:application-general}, we only need to append $0$ to the AIR-sumset when one of the single-variable equations $\myvec{x_j} = 0$ ($j \in [k]$) can be written as a linear combination of the equations in the linear system \mytag{}.
+If this is not the case, then a linearly generic solution $(\myvec{x_1},\ldots,\myvec{x_k})$ will satisfy $\myvec{x_j} \neq 0$ for all $j \in [k]$, so it is not necessary to append $0$ to the AIR-sumset.

-By letting \mytag{} be the system that encodes a $k$-term arithmetic progression, \autoref{cor:intro:application-general} contains the following special case:
+By letting \mytag{} be the system that encodes a $k$-term arithmetic progression, \cref{cor:intro:application-general} contains the following special case:

 \begin{AlphCorollary} Let $p$ be prime, and let $3 \leq k \leq p$.
 Then, for every subset $S \subseteq \F_p^n$ of size at least $p^{1 + (1 - \frac{1}{k})n}$, the set $(S - S) \setminus \{0\}$ contains a non-trivial $k$-term arithmetic progression. \end{AlphCorollary}